ministryofjustice/find-moj-data-user-guide/source/documentation/index.md

 ##  Using Find MoJ Data for your work

-Anyone with an @justice.gov.uk (Microsoft) account can sign in to Find MoJ data and start using it.
+Anyone with an @justice.gov.uk (Microsoft) account can sign in to Find MoJ Data and start using it.
 Use the service’s search bar to discover datasets through keywords, or select a category to see all datasets in one area.
 You can filter results to focus on relevant datasets.

 Each entry lists metadata to describe the data asset, so you can understand its scope and the type of information it contains.
-For example, Find MoJ data can show you database descriptions for versions of NOMIS (`nomis_dbt` or `nomis_sensitive`).
+For example, Find MoJ Data can show you database descriptions for versions of NOMIS (`nomis_dbt` or `nomis_sensitive`).

 You can see other information about a data asset, including:

-* format type
 * table descriptions
 * field descriptions
 * database descriptions
 * table schemas
 * security classification
 * how regularly the data owner intends to update the data

 <img src="/images/example-table-entity.jpg" alt="A screenshot illustrating a data asset example showcasing format type, table descriptions, field descriptions, database descriptions, table schemas, security classification, and how regularly the data owner intends to update the data" width="400" height="250">